 The Southern California Coastal Ocean Observing System (SCCOOS) is the U.S. IOOS Region that provides coverage from Point Conception south to the Mexico border.
 The primary goal of SCCOOS is to provide the scientific data and information needed to inform decision-making and better understand the changing conditions of the coastal ocean in Southern California.
 SCCOOS has aligned its priorities and objectives with the focus areas designated by U.S. Integrated Ocean Observing System (IOOS®), as identified by users and stakeholders throughout the nation.

-Contact Information: Julie Thomas, Executive Director
+Contact Information: Clarissa Anderson, Executive Director

 About the Southern California Region